 Dolores School District RE-4A believes student success is enhanced when schools, families, and the community work together to support learning.
+For this reason, the Special Education Leadership Team will be offering a variety of ways to seek community input and collaboration such as community forum events, advisory committees, and a new Special Education helpline to assist students and families with questions about hybrid and remote learning.

-8.2 EDUCATOR SUPPORT AND PARA-EDUCATOR/ PARAPROFESSIONAL SUPPORT
+8.2 EDUCATOR SUPPORT AND PARAEDUCATOR/ PARAPROFESSIONAL SUPPORT

 In light of the COVID-19 pandemic, educators and paraeducators/paraprofessionals have been tasked to redefine how learning happens, and they have risen to the challenge with grace and innovation.
 To continue this momentum, the Special Education Department will carry on with creating avenues for learning and sharing new approaches.
-This will include professional learning sessions, online resources, working with current vendors for supplemental curriculum resources, and virtual collaboration platforms that support educators and para educators/ paraprofessionals in setting the stage for this future learning.
+This will include professional learning sessions, online resources, working with current vendors for supplemental curriculum resources, and virtual collaboration platforms that support educators and para educators/paraprofessionals in setting the stage for this future learning.